polinalen/polinalen.github.io/_posts/2024-02-29-applying-to-oxford.md

 #### **December 1**
 - Submitted my [DPhil application to the Department of Biochemistry](https://www.ox.ac.uk/admissions/graduate/courses/dphil-biochemistry)

->**Proposed field and title of research project** and **Proposed supervisor**
+> **Proposed field and title of research project** and **Proposed supervisor**:
->I have chosen a single project (though it was possible to indicate up to 3) that was associated with my preferred supervisor
+> I have chosen a single project (though it was possible to indicate up to 3) that was associated with my preferred supervisor
 >
->**Referees**
+> **Referees**:
->My three referees were my current research supervisor (PI), internship supervisor, and university Professor/Academic adviser.
+> My three referees were my current research supervisor (PI), internship supervisor, and university Professor/Academic adviser.
 >
->**Statement of Purpose**
+> **Statement of Purpose**:
->Among other things, here are 5 that I really tried ot emphasize in my essay:
+> Among other things, here are 5 that I really tried ot emphasize in my essay:
 >	1) How have my interests in academia developed over time?
 >	2) How have these previous experiences prepared me for DPhil?
 >	3) Why am I a good fit for the program?
 >	4) Why is the program a good fit for me?
 >	5) Show that I am well versed and familiar with current trends in the proposed field

 #### **January 8**